 To help you get all the right info on how to relocate with your beloved animal companion, we’ve put together this quick guide.
 Read on to learn all about what you should do before, during, and after the move, as well as some common mistakes you should avoid.

 In the weeks leading up to the relocation, you’ll surely have your hands full.
-From decluttering your home to getting all the necessary supplies, packing, changing your official address – there will be so much to do.
+From organizing the move and decluttering your home to getting all the necessary supplies, such as packing paper, packing everything from the household inventory list, changing your official address – there will be so much to do.
 On top of that, you have to make sure your pets are ready for the big change.
 If you’d like to free up your schedule a bit and have more time to dedicate to your dog, cat, or any other animal, we highly suggest getting professional moving services.

 Your pre-relocation 101 should include:

 The toughest part of any moving process is the relocation day itself.
-How you handle this day highly depends on your pet’s character.
+There are many long-distance moving tips to use, but how you handle this day highly depends on your pet’s character.
 In general, cats tend to be more sensitive to their surroundings, and a large number of movers coming in and out of the house could upset them.
-Dedicate a room where you will keep your pet while the movers do their thing.
+Dedicate a room where you will keep your pet while the movers do their thing, especially if you booked packing services since that will take longer.
 In there, you should put their food and water, litter box, and some toys.
-Don’t remember to check up on them every once in a while, but don’t let them out.
+Don’t forget to check up on them every once in a while, but don’t let them out.

 Alternatively, you could find a sitter for a couple of hours.
 Ideally, this should be someone your dog or cat already knows and likes.
-Spending the day at the park is surely a better alternative than being in the way of movers.
+Spending the day at the park is surely a better alternative than being in the way of movers or interrupting your move-out cleaning.
 It would not only be stressful for the animal, but they could potentially get injured or injure someone else.

-However, driving long distances is not always the best choice.
+However, driving long distances is not always the best choice, and flying is a better way to move efficiently.
 You might be planning to get car shipping services and hopping on a plane to your new state instead.
 In this case, your primary objective should be to find a pet-friendly airline carrier.
 Ideally, you should find a carrier that will allow you to take your pets with you, instead of putting them in the luggage compartment.